DATA SECURITY

 Operational practices

-• Background checks for all team members with customer data access
+- Background checks for all team members with credentialed access to client systems

 Vendor management

 In-tenant.
 The full system runs inside your existing Azure, AWS, or GCP tenant.
 Your data never leaves your environment.
 Your identity provider stays the source of truth.
 Your existing audit logging captures every action.
-Best for HIPAA, financial services, regulated industries, and any organization with a formal data residency posture.
+This is the standard deployment for every engagement.

 Standard across every deployment

-• Encryption.
+- Encryption.
 TLS 1.3 in transit.
 AES-256 at rest.
-Customer-managed keys where the deployment mode supports them.
+Customer-managed keys where your platform supports them.

-• No training on customer data.
+- No training on customer data.
 We do not use customer content to train models.
 This is contractual, not aspirational.
-Applies across every deployment mode.
+Applies to every engagement.

 The architecture in plain terms